msg019/simple_mp4_player/README.md

 cd simple_mp4_player

 ### set up Backend
-IMPORTANT--> In the videos folder, put the videos with mp4 extension
+IMPORTANT➡️ In the videos folder, put the videos with mp4 extension.
+Keep the .gitignore files in videos and thumbnails folders.

 cd backend
 python -m venv venv